 Have you heard of the quilt block called The New York Beauty?
 This is my all time favorite quilt block.
 I think I made them in my sleep.
 And it’s the two I did this year.
 Using only Christmas traditional colors in Red Green and Gold.

 The method is paper piecing.
 Looks confusing but really not.
 I used over 22 different fabric prints and the back is solid black.
 Notice the Christmas butterfly in the center? 🙂 Right now my New York Beauty has been hanging out in my morning/sun room for approx. 5 years.
 I don’t take it down, but it may change from wall to wall. 🙂 But I’ve always imagined hanging it framed over a mantel.
 Picture courtesy of Pinterest Picture courtesy of Pinterest.

 I think I may have to create a mantel. 🙂

 This one I did 3 years ago from a pattern by “Another by Anita” and donated it for a charity event auction.
 Believe it or not, this took more time than the New York Beauty.
 And it’s all cut out appliques.
 Each little piece is individual and each piece does not touch the other.
 The green background fabric is the veins between each piece.
 I drank lots of coffee on this one.
-So you see why I had lots of scrap fabric left over for the quilt appropriately named Drunkards Path!

 I love seeing quilts during the Christmas holiday season.
 To me, they give the feeling of a Grandmother’s hug.
 Love, soft, safe and always welcome.
 Do you like quilts?
 I’ll be showing more of my quilts, old and new, now that the bug has hit again.
 It’s time to finish decorating for the holidays…….Until then, sew, create and enjoy loving your home.